serokell/blog-posts/structs-in-rust/article.md

 - what a struct is
 - how to define and initialize a struct
-- what are tuple and unit structs
+- what is a tuple struct
-- what are traits and how to derive them
+- what are traits and how to implement them
 - what are struct methods and how to use them

 Code from this post is available at [Gist](https://gist.github.com/sancho20021/d6faa25ef319db2442cdfbb0aef6b9a0).